 2. Click on Sound.
 Sound Window will appear, click on “Recording”.

 3. In the Recording Devices section, you will see “Internal AUX Jack, WO Mic Device”.
 Right-Click on it, and then click on “Enable”.

-That’s it, speak now in smartphone mic, you will see changes in the soundbar.
-You can test it in Voice Recorder App or any other app of your choice.
+That’s it, speak now in a smartphone mic, you will see changes in the soundbar.
+You can test it in the Voice Recorder App or any other app of your choice.
 That’s it, you can now use Android Phone as a USB Mic for Windows PC.

 If you find the first method complicated, which isn’t actually.
 Then, this method will be helpful to you.
-Before starting, just make sure the same Wi-Fi is connected in both PC and Android smartphones.
+Before starting, just make sure the same Wi-Fi is connected to both PC and Android smartphones.

 2. Go back to the home screen of the App.
 And, tap on Play Icon.
 You will see the App will show you an IP address to Connect.
 We will need it in the Client App.